McFly: Television and film appearances

 On 27 May 2008, McFly appeared on Gordon Ramsay's The F Word as the celebrity guests and cooked a three course meal for 50 customers.
 Their score was that 115 out of 150 dishes were paid for.
 On 20 July 2008, McFly also played at T4 on the Beach in Weston-super-Mare.

 McFly's performance at KOKO on 24 July 2008, as part of the iTunes Live Festival '08, was broadcast at Vue cinemas across the UK on the same day.

 On 25 August 2008, McFly performed at the London 2012 Olympic Visa Party.
 On 14 December, they were the headline music act for Miss World in South Africa, which had a predicted worldwide audience of over 2 billion viewers.
 Their hits "5 Colours in Her Hair" and "Lies" were played during the show.
 They appeared in teen soap Hollyoaks on Channel 4 on Friday, 8 May 2009 performing in the SU Bar with The Somethings as a support group.
 On 31 May 2009, McFly performed at the biggest TV show in Brazil Domingão do Faustão which had a predicted audience of over 30 million viewers.
 In June and July 2009, they did a Woodland tour, performing at forest venues around the UK.
 In October 2008 McFly performed on the 50th birthday episode of Blue Peter, live outside BBC Television Centre.

-McFly made a cameo appearance in Derren Brown's Enigma tour in 2009–2010.
+The Derren Brown stage show Enigma (2009–10) concluded with a video of McFly performing a version of the song.
+The new lyrics included Brown's prediction of the order in which randomly chosen members of the audience would shuffle a number of pictures.

 A recording of the live stage show first aired on Channel 4 on 6 January 2011.
 McFly made a return to T4 on the Beach in July 2011.

 Fletcher took on The Cube in a celebrity special in the 3rd season and walked away with £100,000.
 Judd appeared on and won a Children in Need special episode of Strictly Come Dancing, with his partner Ola Jordan.
 The following year Judd won the 9th series of Strictly Come Dancing with his dance partner Aliona Vilani.
 Poynter won the 11th series of the UK TV series I'm a Celebrity...Get Me Out of Here!.
 Poynter and Judd appeared on the "Hunks Special" of Celebrity Juice on 1 March 2012.
 Jones also participated in 2010's Popstar to Operastar, placing 5th.